 Fortunately the flowering has not yet started with all this rain.
 100 mm have fallen in the last couple of days leaving many rivers overflowing and vineyards submerged.
 Hot and humid conditions means that the risk of Mildew and even worse Black Rot are very high.
 The first three sprays are copper sulphate which is a contact spray and so it washed off as soon as it rains.

 With more and more producers organic and biodynamic, the quantities are limited and they are unable to use a penetrant which helps it to stick.
 For those who did not start early enough on 16th April, the mildew is already there.
-Everyone is at four treatments already and we are only 12th May!
+Everyone is at seven treatments already and we are only 10th June!

 The ground is sodden and heavy tractors are unable to access the vines.
 If you miss the timing, at such an early stage in the game, you could risk losing your crop.
 2018 yields were badly affected due to Mildew – which struck mid July the weekend of the Bastille Day celebrations.
 Pontet Canet (biodynamic for over 15 years) lost two thirds of its production despite being managed by the guru of biodynamics, Jean-Michel Comme.
 We have just heard that he has resigned after 30 years running the estate.
 Speaking to him last year, he said that the loss of 2018 hit him very hard.
 No-one has seen such disease pressure so early on in the vine cycle.
 My partner, Franck Moureau, Château Béard la Chapelle is investing in a 4×4 quad with spraying equipement on the back, to ensure he can get on the land when he wants.